Classification and nonexistence for $t$-structures on derived categories of schemes

-Suppose there exists an open covering of $X$, say $\cup_i U_i$, all of whose members satisfy $(2)$ of \Cref{def:cm_excellent}.
-We want to show that every open affine subscheme of $X$ satisfies $(2)$ of \Cref{def:cm_excellent}.
+Suppose there exists an open covering of $X$, say $\cup_i U_i$, all of whose members satisfy $(2)$ of \Cref{rmk:cm_excellent}.
+We want to show that every open affine subscheme of $X$ satisfies $(2)$ of \Cref{rmk:cm_excellent}.
 Let $j \colon V \to X$ be an open immersion from an affine scheme.
 Let $Z$ be a closed integral subscheme of $V$ with generic point $\xi$.
 We can cover by open subscheme (in $Z$) of the form $Z \cap U_i$.
 The only such $Z\cap U_i$ we are concerned are those that are nonempty, so without of generality, assume this is the case for each $i$.
 We know that $Z\cap U_i$ corresponds to an integral closed subscheme of $U_i$, which is CM-excellent, so there exists a nonempty Cohen-Macaulay open subscheme of $Z \cap U_i$, say $W_i$.
 Taking the union $W_i$ gives us a nonempty Cohen-Macaulay subscheme of $Z$, yielding the implication $(2)\implies (3)$.

 The case where $(3)\implies (4)$ follows from the fact that a scheme admits an affine open cover, and $(4)\implies (1)$ can be inferred by a similar argument above. \end{proof}